10 Smart City Apartment Ideas to Make Every Room Work Harder

 The key is to give each awkward space one clear job.
 Do not turn every corner into storage.
 Instead, ask what problem that area can solve.
 Does it need to hold shoes?
 Create a mini entry station.
 Does it need to support remote work?
 Add a narrow desk.
 Does it need to make the room feel cozier?
 Add a lamp and a plant.

 Before buying anything: Measure the corner carefully.
-In small apartments, one inch can decide whether a shelf, cart, or cabinet fits comfortably.
+In tight quarters, one inch can decide whether a shelf, cart, or cabinet fits comfortably.

 8. Use Mirrors and Light to Make Rooms Feel Bigger